The rich man's wealth is his strong city: the destruction of the poor is their poverty.

 II Corinthians 8:9

-Lord, help us to be content with convenient food here and give us eyes of faith to see the abundance that awaits us with Thee.
-Amen.
+Reader, ask God to help you be content with convenient things here and now and to give you eyes of faith to see the abundance that awaits you for eternity with Him in heaven.